 The laser beam can also be configured to strip coatings from localized areas with extreme precision.
 One of the most revolutionary applications is the replacement of part masking: the coating is simply removed from an area after coating the entire part.
 Surface preparation before welding is another important application.

 The process leaves the metal substrate unharmed.
 The high temperature of the beam is enough to ablate the coating, but not the metal.
 Laser ablation can be used to clean metal parts of any type, including stainless steel.
+If you want more information on this reaction, read our article on how laser cleaning works.

 Industrial laser cleaning can remove all types of phosphate coatings, including iron phosphate coatings, manganese phosphate coatings, and zinc phosphate coatings.
 It does not need to be followed with a secondary process since it also removes any contaminants that may be mixed with the protective coating, including oils and oxides.